Fl4gu1z0wsky/CEH/README.md

 **Eavesdropping** - It is the act of secretly or stealthily listening to the private conversation or communications of others without their consent in order to gather information.

 ### Network

+**Replay Attack** - aka playback attack - It is a form of network attack in which a valid data transmission is maliciously or fraudulently repeated or delayed.

 **Sybil attack** -  Sybil Attack is a type of attack seen in peer-to-peer networks in which a node in the network operates multiple identities actively at the same time and undermines the authority/power in reputation systems.
 The main aim of this attack is to gain the majority of influence in the network to carry out illegal(with respect to rules and laws set in the network) actions in the system.